liferay/liferay-docs/discover/portal/articles/130-forms/06-data-providers.markdown

 Path parameters are part of the URL calling the REST web service, and are added using the pattern `https://service-url.com/service/{path_parameter_name}`:

-In the `restcountries.eu` service, using the `region` endpoint, the path parameter is `{region}`.
+The `restcountries.eu` service's `region` endpoint's path parameter is `{region}`.
 Path parameters are mandatory parts of the URL, so make sure you specify an Input (see below) with a _Parameter_ field value matching the path parameter from the URL.

 Query parameters are complementary parts of the URL that filter the output of the service call, following the pattern